zhengjunyao-work/arc24/docs/modeling/Iteration_50_last_trainings.md

 ## TODO

 - [x] How to sync checkpoints between the servers and my machine?
-- [ ] Verify that I can use the bigger models in Kaggle
+- [x] Verify that I can use the bigger models in Kaggle
-  - [ ] Upload base models
+  - [x] Upload base models
-  - [ ] Upload loras from early checkpoints
+  - [x] Upload loras from early checkpoints
-  - [ ] Notebook to do inference without test-time fine-tuning (I believe it already exists)
+  - [x] Notebook to do inference without test-time fine-tuning (I believe it already exists)
+- [ ] train Qwen2.5-7B-Instruct with lora_r=64
+- 13:00 Nov 10 would be the last time to submit a model that runs for 12h.
+- [ ] Plan the last 12 submissions
+- [ ] Voting and selection dynamics could be different after test-time fine-tuning
+- [ ] Could I do test-time fine-tuning with the 1.5B model?
+- [ ] Create a notebook for triple ensemble